AnnaLatt/AIprojectDyslexiaDetection/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# AI-Powered Model for Detecting Dyslexia in English as a Foreign Language (EFL) Learners
+# AI-Powered Model for Detecting Dyslexia in English as a EFL

 Final project for the Building AI course.